 During pregnancy, a woman’s body goes through numerous changes and challenges.
 And while most expectant mothers know to expect certain physical and emotional changes throughout their pregnancy, others may come as an uncomfortable surprise.
-Rectal bleeding during pregnancy is a common occurrence that many pregnant women experience; keep reading to learn more about the causes of rectal bleeding and find out when to seek medical treatment.
+Rectal bleeding during pregnancy is a common occurrence that many pregnant women experience — keep reading to learn more about the causes of rectal bleeding and find out when to seek medical treatment.

 What Causes Rectal Bleeding During Pregnancy?

 There are lots of medical conditions in which rectal bleeding can occur.
 If you notice blood in your stool or on your toilet paper, you may want to explore some of these issues and discuss them with your doctor.
+What is important to understand from the outset is that, while rectal bleeding during pregnancy is often benign, it should never simply be dismissed or ignored.
+Some causes are manageable at home, while others may signal a condition that deserves prompt medical attention.

 Hemorrhoids